|Shoko Restaurant & Club|

 A section of the restaurant is partitioned off from the club part of the building with a large shelf style wall housing candles.
 This provides necessary cosiness to an area that, especially in the early evening, might otherwise feel like a nightclub waiting to begin.

-The staff at Shoko are very professional - both efficient and friendly.
+The staff at Shoko are both efficient and friendly.
 If you come to the restaurant in a large group, your table will have a host who will answer all of your questions and make sure that everything runs smoothly.

 A constant and attentive supply of bread to the table is always welcome.
 This is coupled by a complimentary small tapa of olive, cherry tomato and cheese at the start of the meal.
 A waitress is always close at hand to keep supplies of drinks and anything else requested flowing.